SkinnyRx Review (2026): Is It Legit? Tirzepatide & Semaglutide Pills, Cost, and Affirm Financing

 This is the part where most affiliate posts pretend the writer is impartial.
 We aren't — HealthyOne is the nutrition tracker we built.
 But here's the honest version: if you start a GLP-1, the biggest determinant of whether you keep the weight off after you taper is whether you actually learned to eat differently while on the medication.
 That's a tracking and habit problem, not a medication problem.

 HealthyOne logs meals by voice, photo, or text in about ten seconds — fast enough that you'll actually do it on a Tuesday at 7pm when you're tired.
-We surface the things that matter on GLP-1s specifically: protein (preserve muscle), fiber (manage the GI side effects), sodium, and total calories.
+We surface the things that matter on GLP-1s specifically: protein (to help avoid muscle loss), fiber (manage the GI side effects), sodium, and total calories.
 If you're going to spend $300+/month on a medication, spending five minutes on tracking is the smallest investment you can make to not waste the rest of it.
+The app is free to download with a 7-day trial of the full GLP-1 toolkit.

 Ready to start with SkinnyRx?